Food safety: Vietnam

-Manufacturing control

-HACCP guidelines

-Meat and Poultry manufacturers are required to have a HACCP plan in accordance with 9 CFR part 417.

-Juice manufacturers are required to have a HACCP plan in accordance with 21 CFR part 120.

-Seafood manufacturers are required to have a HACCP plan in accordance with 21 CFR part 123.

 Consumer labeling

-United Kingdom

-Foodstuffs in the UK have one of two labels to indicate the nature of the deterioration of the product and any subsequent health issues.
-EHO Food Hygiene certification is required to prepare and distribute food.
-While there is no specified expiry date of such a qualification the changes in legislation it is suggested to update every five years.

-Best before indicates a future date beyond which the food product may lose quality in terms of taste or texture amongst others, but does not imply any serious health problems if food is consumed beyond this date (within reasonable limits).

-Use by indicates a legal date beyond which it is not permissible to sell a food product (usually one that deteriorates fairly rapidly after production) due to the potential serious nature of consumption of pathogens.
-Leeway is sometimes provided by producers in stating display until dates so that products are not at their limit of safe consumption on the actual date stated (this latter is voluntary and not subject to regulatory control).
-This allows for the variability in production, storage and display methods.

 United States

 With the exception of infant formula and baby foods which must be withdrawn by their expiration date, Federal law does not require expiration dates.
 For all other foods, except dairy products in some states, freshness dating is strictly voluntary on the part of manufacturers.
 In response to consumer demand, perishable foods are typically labelled with a 'SELL BY' date.
 It is up to the consumer to decide how long after the 'SELL BY' date a package is usable.
 Other common dating statements are 'BEST IF USED BY' date, 'USE BY' date, 'EXPIRES/EXPIRATION' date, 'GUARANTEED FRESH' date, and 'PACKED/PACKED ON' dating.
 When used, freshness dating must be validated using AOAC International (Association of Official Analytical Collaboration International) guidelines.
 Although this dating requires product testing throughout the entire timeframe, accelerated shelf life testing, using elevated temperatures and humidity, can be used to determine shelf life before the long-term results can be completed.

+In the United States a study showed that most adults, over the age of 18, did not fully understand what the terms "BEST BY", "SELL BY" or "USE BY" meant.
+Over the years this had led to billions of pounds of food being discarded prematurely.
+The primary reason the prevention of foodborne illness, which affects 48 million people annually in the United States.
+With lack of federal regulation, and standardization of date labeling those from low socioeconomic backgrounds showed to be most affected, often lacking the tools and awareness to safely handle and store food.

+The Natural Resource Defense Council and Harvard University Food Law and Clinic Policy have both stated the importance of food date regulation needing to be standardized so consumers are able to make more informed decision on food safety.
+Most of the packaging dates from the manufacturer are intended for store use, to reflect when an item is at peak quality, not to inform consumers when food is no longer safe to eat.
+A study conducted in 2019 found that 86% of adults discarded food near the packaging date occasionally.
+Over a third of the participants also believed that date labeling is federally regulated.
+The results also showed that adults ranging from 18–34 more frequently misunderstood and relied on the date labeling when deciding to discard food, showing that consumer education is needed for adults in this range.
+Families from low socioeconomic backgrounds have been shown to have less knowledge about food safety.
+With food security being an issues for millions of americans it is important for such individuals to be educated on food safety practices.